secure-software-engineering/phasar/.github/ISSUE_TEMPLATE/bug_report.md

 Replace the empty checkboxes [ ] below with checked ones [x] accordingly. -->

   - [ ] I have searched open and closed issues for duplicates
-  - [ ] I made sure that I am not using an old project version (DO: pull Phasar, update git submodules, rebuild the project and check if the bug is still there)
+  - [ ] I made sure that I am not using an old project version (DO: pull PhASAR, update git submodules, rebuild the project and check if the bug is still there)

 ----------------------------------------